Jerem-dY/Matx/README.md

 No operation is done in-place: they all generate a new matrix.
 You'll need to explicitly `.clone()` a matrix if it should be used in several operations.

-Current implemented operations are as follows:
+Currently implemented operations are as follows:
 - `Mat * Mat` and `Mat * scal`
 - `Mat / Mat` and `Mat / scal`
 - `Mat + Mat` and `Mat + scal`
 - `Mat - Mat` and `Mat - scal`
+- `Mat ** scal`

-Summing up a matrix's content is also available for all types that implement `T+T` and can be summed through an iterator: `.sum()`
+Summing up a matrix's content is also available for all types that implement `std::iter::Sum`: `.sum()`

 ### Mapping
-You can apply a closure on each matrix elements using the `.map()` method
+You can apply a closure on each matrix element using the `.apply()` method.
+This is a pretty powerful method that uses the data vector's iterator's `.map()`.